skuid/keyman/README.md

   -h, --help                     help for keyman
-      --open-browser             Open the oauth approval URL in the browser (default true) --principals stringSlice   The identities to request (default [core,openvpnas]) --pubkey string            The key to sign
+      --open-browser             Open the oauth approval URL in the browser (default true) --principals stringSlice   The identities to request (default [core,openvpnas]) --pubkey string            The key to sign.
+Defaults to ~/.ssh/id_rsa.pub --server string            The server to connect to (default "https://localhost:3000") --skip-verify              Skip server TLS verification
-      --server string            The server to connect to (default "localhost:3000") --skip-verify              Skip server TLS verification
+      --write                    Write the issued SSH cert to the ~/.ssh directory (default true)

 Use "keyman [command] --help" for more information about a command.
 ```